 Fig Fruits: Small greyish green. spotted white and more or less ridged with prominent fleshy bracts around the ostiole.
 Fruiting trees appear as if there are bead curtains hanging from the trunk or branches.
 Figs bearing stolons also grow from the base of the tree which then gives the appearance of a bead curtain covering the ground around the tree.
 The fleshy wall of ripe male figs rapidly turns purple when cut, Female figs do not change colour when cut.

-Similar species: In Borneo another endemic fig Ficus stolonifera has a similar growth habit but F. stolonifera figs are red spotted white whilst F. treubii figs are grey green spotted white.
+Similar species: In Borneo another fig Ficus ribes has a similar growth habit but F. ribes figs are red spotted white whilst F. treubii figs are grey green spotted white.